 Honestly, I don’t think the Lumos Solar System sold by MTN is an option for anyone, including students.

-You’ll pay a one-time payment of NGN20,000 to buy the Lumos system and continue paying up the balance by installments.
+You’ll pay a one-time payment of NGN20,000 to buy the Lumos system and continue paying up the balance in installments.
 However, you can buy up this system at a go by paying NGN219,000.

-Below are the subscription plans of the MTN Lumos Solar.
+Below are the subscription plans of MTN Lumos Solar as of February 2022.

 |Number of days||Price per day||Total plan price||SMS code|